Alex-Costea/Wiles/index.md

 end

 let result := min(list := [10, 3, 55, 8])
-when result is int do
+when result is integer do
     writeline("Min found: " + result)
 default do
     writeline("Error: no min found!")